 Figure 5 shows the EMI for SC-2, SC-5 and SC-11 with and without F-TVLT over eigenvalue skew.
 For the same eigenvalue skew, the maximum and minimum EMIs are marked and the shaded region represents the region of operation.
-All the simulations are done with an input blocklength of 10,000 bits, 12 iterations at the decoder, and BER of 10^{-5} .
+All the simulations are done with an input blocklength of 10,000 bits, 12 iterations at the decoder, and BER of $10^{-5}$ .
 The TVLT technique improves the universality of the SCTCMs.
 As a result, SC-2 and SC-5 provide uniform EMI requirements of no more than 0.15 bits and 0.26 bits per antenna respectively.
 SC-11 provides a uniform EMI of no more than 0.41 bits except for the sudden increase to 0.53 bits for the worst-case singular channel.

-Next, we will compare the proposed universal SCTCMs with other coding schemes designed specifically for Rayleigh fading environment in terms of both average performance and universality (channel by channel performance).
-Among them, the best Rayleigh fading performance comes from Stefanov's [28] parallel concatenated convolutional code with bit-interleaved coded modulation (PCCC-BICM) which is 1.8 dB from the outage probability at FER= 10^{-2} .
-Turbo-TCMs [5], [19], [29] are reported to operate at 2.0 to 2.2 dB from the outage probability.
-The universal SC-5 with F-TVLT is only 1.5 dB from the outage probability at FER= 10^{-2} , as shown in Figure 8.
-SC-8, which maps a binary SCCC designed for AWGN channel by Benedetto [21] directly to 8PSK, is 1.6 dB from the outage probability at FER= 10^{-2} .
-For the Rayleigh fading performance, SC-5 and SC-8 were simulated with input blocklength of 260 bits, which is the same as that in [28] and [5].
-[19] and [29], however, have blocklengths of 8,196 and 1,024 bits respectively.
+Next, we will compare the proposed universal SCTCMs with other coding schemes designed specifically for Rayleigh fading environment in terms of both average performance and universality (channel to channel performance).
+Among them, the best Rayleigh fading performance comes from Stefanov's [27] parallel concatenated convolutional code with bit-interleaved coded modulation (PCCC-BICM) which is 1.8 dB from the outage probability at FER= $10^{-2}$ .
+Turbo-TCMs [5], [19], [28] are reported to operate at 2.0 to 2.2 dB from the outage probability.
+The universal SC-5 with F-TVLT is only 1.5 dB from the outage probability.
+SC-8, which maps a binary SCCC designed for

+AWGN channel by Benedetto [20] directly to 8PSK, is 1.6 dB from the outage probability.
+For the Rayleigh fading performance, SC-5 and SC-8 were simulated with input blocklength of 260 bits, which is the same as that in [27] and [5].
+[19] and [28], however, have blocklengths of 8,196 and 1,024 bits respectively.
 Moreover, the number of iterations in these papers are not exactly the same.
 So a fair conclusion would be that these codes all perform similarly on the Rayleigh fading channel.

-On the other hand, Figure 6 and Figure 7 show the EMI requirement region for SC-5, SC-8 and two PCCC-BICMs, all with blocklength of 10,000 bits.
+On the other hand, Figure 7 and Figure 8 shows the EMI requirement region for SC-5, SC-8 and two PCCC-BICMs, all with blocklength of 10,000 bits.
 SC-5 clearly has a much narrower EMI region and hence is more universal than others, especially after applying TVLT.
-Note that the PCCC-BICM in [28] was originally rate-1/2 and mapped to a QPSK constellation to transmit 2 bits/s/Hz over two antennas.
-The system, in the worst condition of $\kappa = 0, \phi = 0$, becomes uncoded and thus requires a very large EMI.
+Note that the PCCC-BICM in [27] was originally rate-1/2 and mapped to a QPSK constellation to transmit 2 bits/s/Hz over two antennas.
+The system, in the worst condition of $\kappa = 0$ , $\phi = 0$ , becomes uncoded and thus requires a very large EMI.
 Therefore, we also designed a rate-1/3 PCCC-BICM mapped to 8-PSK.
-The worst case EMI is reduced to 0.8 bits per antenna but it is still not nearly as universal as SC-5.
+The worst case EMI is reduced to 0.8 bits per antenna but it is still not as universal as SC-5.